sriramkorrapati/Funny-Whatsapp-Automation/README.md

 If you want to trick your friend by sending same message "unlimited time / Large Number of Times" it will usefull for you

-Install Chrome Driver in the path
+Pre prerequisite :-

-Install Selenium & pyautogui ("Run in Commond Prompt")
+Google Chrome (Must be Installed)

-Run in Commond Prompt
+Install Chrome Driver (in the path)

-pip install selenium
+Install Selenium & pyautogui ("Run in Commond Prompt") "pip install selenium"
-pip install pyautogui
+"pip install pyautogui"

 Enter Your Contact Name (#AS IT IS IN YOUR PHONE BOOK)